Hearing Aid Styles

 In-The-Ear (ITE) Hearing Aids:

 In-the-ear (ITE) hearing aids are custom designed and fit completely into your ear, filling most of the visible portion.
 All of the components are housed completely in your ear.
 There are no external wires or tubes and these hearing aids are very lightweight.
 With a proper fit, they are comfortable and secure.
-ITE hearing aids can be worn by people with mild to moderately-severe hearing losses.
+ITE hearing aids can be worn by people with mild to moderately-severe hearing loss.
 They are also great for patients who have issues with dexterity and arthritis.

 In-The-Canal (ITC) Hearing Aids:

 In-the-canal (ITC) hearing aids are also custom designed.
 They are smaller in size and fit more deeply into the ear canal, making them less visible than the in-the-ear style.
 All of the components are housed within the aid.
-However, because they are smaller size, they can only be used by people who have a more mild to moderate hearing loss.
+However, because they are smaller in size, they can only be used by people who have a more mild to moderate hearing loss.

 Completely-In-The-Canal (CIC) Hearing Aids:

-Completely-in-the-canal (CIC) hearing aids are custom devices that fit the deepest into the ear canal, and are therefore the least visible style.
+Completely-in-the-canal (CIC) hearing aids are custom devices that fit the deepest into the ear canal and are therefore the least visible style.
 Due to its small size, the wearer must have good dexterity to handle the smaller size of the aid and the batteries.
 Since they fit so deeply into the ear, there is a greater risk of breakdown due to exposure to ear wax and moisture.
 This style of aid tends to require frequent repairs and has a shorter overall life expectancy than other styles of hearing aids.
 However, CIC hearing aids may reduce the problems of wind noise and feedback (whistling) on the telephone.
 CIC hearing aids can be worn by individuals with mild to moderate hearing loss.

 CROS/BICROS Hearing Aids: